FlowerSuNa/Ad_Tracking_Project/02_Preprocessing.md

 ![png](graph/dist_gap_device.png)

-> Depending on the gap per device type, the degree of download is indistinguishable.
+> Depending on the download gap per device type, the degree of download is indistinguishable.

 <br>